TSEYifeiZhang/tseyifeizhang.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        Recently, I work on the research topics involving climate-related patents and green products.

-        Please reach out to collaborate 😃
+        Please reach out to me for any comments and questions. 😃
     design:
       view: article-grid
       columns: 2